mjc-brito/CS50x-Final-Project/README.md

 # CS50x-Final-Project
 This repository contains my final project for the CS50x Introduction to Computer Science course offered by Harvard University.
-The project is a web application built using Flask framework.
+The project is a web application built using Flask framework and incorporates various software development and web programming languages covered in the course, including Python, JavaScript, HTML, and CSS.
 The application is designed to serve as an random strong password generator.